Bumblebee (Transformers): Bumblebee (2018)

-Bumblebee is the main protagonist of the spin-off film of the same name.
-Designated as B-127, he first appears in Cybertron with comrades, including Optimus Prime.
-B-127 is forced to retreat and travel to Earth by Prime's order after Decepticon battalion overwhelms them.
-Upon crash-landing on Earth in the forest, he is intercepted and hunted by Sector Seven forces, led by Jack Burns.
-Decepticon Seeker Blitzwing, arrives and captures B-127, demanding the location of his comrades.
-B-127 refuses and Blitzwing rips his voice synthesizer.
-Before he is executed, the B-127 jams Blitzwing's own missile and directs in his chest, killing him.
-With his memory cells severely damaged, B-127 scans a yellow Volkswagen Beetle before entering stasis.
+Bumblebee is the main protagonist of his own self-titled prequel film.
+Designated as B-127, he first appears in Cybertron with comrades including Optimus Prime.
+B-127 is forced to retreat and travel to Earth by Prime's order after the Decepticon battalion overwhelms them.
+Upon crash-landing on Earth in a forest, he is intercepted and hunted by Sector Seven agency forces, led by Jack Burns.
+Decepticon Seeker Blitzwing arrives and captures B-127, demanding the location of his comrades.
+B-127 refuses and Blitzwing damages his voice synthesizer.
+Before he is executed, B-127 jams Blitzwing's own missile and directs it into the foe's chest, killing him.
+With his memory cells severely damaged, B-127 scans a yellow 1967 Volkswagen Beetle in a junkyard before entering stasis.

-Teenage girl Charlie Watson finds B-127 in junkyard, and attempting to repair the vehicle unknowingly activates homing signal.
-Initially scared when discovering the car as an alien robot, they soon develop a friendship.
-She calls him Bumblebee having found a hive while cleaning him up.
-Two Decepticons, Shatter and Dropkick, already nearby on a moon of Saturn track it to Earth.
+In 1987, California teenager Charlie Watson is a mechanically inclined misfit who has been working unsuccessfully to restore her late father's vintage Corvette.
+In need of a car, she finds B-127 in the junkyard owned by her uncle, who gives her the Beetle as an 18th birthday present.
+When she tries to start the car, she unknowingly activates B-127's homing signal.
+Initially scared when she sees the Beetle turn into an alien robot, they soon develop a friendship.
+She calls him "Bumblebee", finding the sound of his voice similar to the insect.
+Meanwhile, Decepticons Shatter and Dropkick, nearby on a moon of Saturn, track B-127 to Earth.

-Working with Sector Seven, Shatter and Dropkick discover and capture Bumblebee.
-Tortured for information about his comrades, they discover a message from Optimus Prime about retreating from Cybertron and going to Earth with other Autobots.
-They in turn send the message to Decepticons to enable the invasion on Earth.
-After leaving him for dead, Charlie uses Sector Seven's high voltage guns to revive him, restoring his memories.
-Trying to escape the Sector Seven forces as well, Bumblebee finally confronts and kills the two Decepticons and destroys the communication tower to prevent the message sent for other Decepticons and their invasion.
-Having saved Jack Burns from the Deceptions he stops chasing Bumblebee.
+Working with Sector Seven, Shatter and Dropkick discover and capture Bumblebee, torture him for information about his comrades, and discover a message from Optimus Prime about retreating from Cybertron and going to Earth with other Autobots.
+They in turn send the message to Decepticons to enable an invasion of Earth, and leave Bumblebee for dead.
+Charlie uses Sector Seven's high-voltage guns to revive him, restoring his memories.
+Trying to escape the Sector Seven forces as well, Bumblebee finally confronts and kills the two Decepticons and Charlie destroys a communication tower to prevent the message from reaching the Decepticons.
+Having saved Jack Burns from the Decepticons, Bumblebee is no longer Burns's concern.
 After the battle, Bumblebee and Charlie say goodbye.
-Before driving off, he scans and transforms into a 1977 Camaro, and drive-off alongside the disguised Optimus Prime, to find more Autobots.
+Before driving off, he scans and transforms into a 1977 Camaro, and leaves alongside a disguised Optimus Prime to find more Autobots.

+The film received positive reviews praising its heartwarming story, humor, character development, emotion and action.